The Quantum Multiple-Access Channel with Cribbing Encoders: Summary and Discussion

 We consider the scenarios of strictly-causal, causal, and non-causal cribbing.
 In strictly-causal cribbing, Alice 2 transmits $A_{2,i}$ at time $i$, and then measures the cribbing system $E_i$ after the transmission.
 Hence, she only knows the past measurement outcomes $z^{i-1}$ at time $i$.
 In the causal setting, Alice 2 measures the cribbing system $E_i$, at time $i$, before she transmits.
 Hence, she knows the past and present measurement outcomes $z^i=(z^{i-1},z_i)$ at time $i$.
 Whereas, in the non-causal case, Alice 2 can perform a joint measurement on $E^n$ a priori, \ie before the beginning of her transmission.
 The entanglement between Transmitter 1 and the cribbing system of Transmitter 2 has the following implication.
 In both the causal and non-causal scenarios, Alice 2 performs the measurement before the input $A_{1,i}'$ is sent through the channel.
 Hence, the cribbing measurement may inflict a ``state collapse" for Alice 1's transmission.
 In other words, in quantum communication, the cribbing operation interferes with Alice 1's input before it is even transmitted through the communication channel.
 For a MAC with \emph{robust cribbing}, there exists a recovery channel from $E$ to $EA_1'$.
 Thereby, the cribbing system $E$ includes all the information that is available in $A_1'$.
 We derived achievable regions for each setting and established a regularized capacity characterization for robust cribbing.

-The setting of noisy cribbing is significantly more challenging and it is closely-related to the relay channel.
-We have derived a generalized packing lemma for the MAC.
-While the lemma does not include cribbing, it is useful in the analysis of the MAC with cribbing encoders.
-In the setting of the generalized quantum packing lemma in Section~\ref{sec:Info}, Alice 1 and Alice 2 send three messages to Bob, a common message $m_0$ and two private messages $m_1$ and $m_2$.
+Suppose Alice 1 and Alice 2 send three messages to Bob, a common message $m_0$ and two private messages $m_1$ and $m_2$.
 It is assumed that there is no cribbing.
-The generalized quantum packing lemma implies that the capacity region of the quantum MAC $\Mset_{A_1 A_2\to B}$ with a common message, without cribbing, is given by the regularization of the following region,
+The quantum multiparty packing lemma \cite[Lemm.
+3]{DingGharibyanHaydenWalter:20p} implies that the capacity region of the quantum MAC $\Mset_{A_1 A_2\to B}$ with a common message, without cribbing, is given by the regularization of the following region,